Code-Institute-Submissions/django-e-commerce-pc-shop/README.md

     - Copy and Paste this Code on same spot

-        -   `*f 'DEVELOPMENT' in os.environ:
+        -   `if 'DEVELOPMENT' in os.environ:
                 EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'
                 DEFAULT_FROM_EMAIL = 'techcloud@example.com'
             else: